 - A smaller tent will provide more choice for placing on any campsite than what a bigger one would.

 - Take the wind direction into account.
 A tent that is placed downwind from a campfire could result in a smoky night.

 - A tent with double doors is real handy.
-If you use the fly, vestibules could be used to store gear, creating more space for movement.
+If you use the fly, vestibules could be a tool to store gear, creating more space for movement.
 The additional storage provide by vestibules may allow you to use a small tent and still be comfortable.

 - A hammock might even be a good shelter for you.
 Hammocks could be great for single campers and they’re able to handle many types of conditions and temperatures.

 - You need to select a good pad system with sleeping bag that is suitable for both the weather conditions and your body.
 For people that sleep on their side, a combo that comes with the pad integrated in a sleeve is great.
 If you learn how to camp with a lightweight backpack, you could save a good chunk of money.

 - Many campers prefer using an inflatable mattress rather than pads.
 Inflatable mattresses are perfect complements to sleeping bags in warmer weather, or for families with small children that prefer to sleep with their parents.